 Getting to know your neighbours

-It can be surprising to find that, even in big Italian cities, there's a sense of community in apartment buildings and all of the neighbours do tend to know one another.
+Even in big Italian cities, there's often a sense of community in apartment buildings and all of the neighbours do tend to know one another.

 Whether you find this neighbourly relationship claustrophobic or reassuring entirely depends on you.